 Intermediate-Level Language Competency Exams for Global and International Studies Majors/Minors (to satisfy 103- or 104-level language requirement)

 Students who major in Global and International Studies are required to complete and pass a 104-level language course or test for proficiency at the 104-level or higher.
 Students who minor in Global and International Studies are required to complete and pass a 103-level language course or test for proficiency at the 103-level or higher.
 For Global and International Studies majors/minors, the intermediate-level language competency exams currently available through the CAS Dean's Office are:

 Students are permitted to take a competency exam in only one language, and are not permitted to re-take the exam in the event they do not pass the first.

 Please plan in advance if you wish to take a Language Competency Exam as results may take up to six weeks or more to return.

-Language competency exams that are conducted in the IES Office may not be scheduled during the first week of each semester or during registration week in each semester.
+Language competency exams that are conducted in the SES Office may not be scheduled during the first week of each semester or during registration week in each semester.